dubzzz/fast-check/website/blog/2023-09-21-detect-prototype-pollution-automatically/index.md

 tags: [tips, cve, vulnerability]
 ---

 Prototype pollution is among the most frequent sources of Common Vulnerabilities and Exposures - aka CVE - in the JavaScript ecosystem.
-As such detecting them early has always been one of the key challenges of fast-check.
+"As a result, detecting them early has always been a key challenge for fast-check.

 In this post, you will learn what they are and how you can find them easily using fast-check.